-A toast to Taranov
+A toast to Taranov and his split

 I am fascinated by the Taranov split, at least partially because it defies logic.
 Until I tried it, I was not convinced: What’s this?
 I’m supposed to believe that nurse bees dumped from their hive will not cross a four-inch air moat to get back home?
 What gives?
 Bees have wings, last I checked.

 I was talking about the Taranov split this morning at breakfast.
 I was saying what a brilliant beekeeper Mr. Taranov must have been.
 My husband, ever the skeptic, said Taranov must have been in a vodka-induced stupor and only thought he put the ramp up against his hive, not realizing he left a four-inch gap between the two.
 When he sobered up and went back to check his colony, the bees were in two discrete groups and he was instantly famous.
 Time to celebrate with more vodka!

 But I digress.
 My thoughts were on Taranov because Wisconsin beekeeper Carol Nelson just completed such a split to prevent a September swarm.
 As I mentioned earlier, this seems to be the year of the late swarm, and every day I get more reports of this odd behavior.